Magnum Cum Louder

 Magnum Cum Louder is the fourth studio album by Australian rock group Hoodoo Gurus.
-The album was produced by the group, and released in Australia in May 1989 and peaked at number 13.
+The album was produced by the group, and released in Australia in June 1989 and peaked at number 13.

 Faulkner later said, "We produced the record ourselves for our own morale, if nothing else.
 We had been through a very rough period with six months of inactivity from a lawsuit to get free of our old contract.
 Rather than even telling the record company what we were recording we let them hear it after it was all finished, and luckily they liked it!
 We would have been in deep trouble otherwise."

 The album was re-released by EMI on 7 February 2005 with three bonus tracks, "Spaghetti Western", "Lover for a Friend", and "Cajun Country", a fold out poster and liner notes by Steve MacDonald (Redd Kross).

-The lead track "Come Anytime" was the theme song of Australian television series Thank God You're Here in 2006 and the American series in 2007.
+The lead track "Come Anytime" was the theme song of Australian television series Thank God You're Here during its initial run from 2006 to 2009, and is currently the main theme for the revived series of the show from 2023 onwards, as well as the American series of the show in 2007.

+The album title is a play on 'Magna Cum Laude', a Latin honour added to a diploma or degree for work considered to be of much higher quality than average.